 Please note this section contains affiliate links, which means if you make a purchase I get a small commission at no additional cost to you.
 Click here for my full disclosure statement.
 Please note that I only recommend products I genuinely use and enjoy.
 Thank you for supporting my work!

 Alex Elle, writer

 I discovered Alex Elle on Instagram and I was instantly blown away by her honesty, vulnerability and commitment to honouring herself.
 I highly recommend following her inspiring account, as well as her book of poetry, Neon Soul.
 There is something about the way she writes that speaks to me deeply.
-I’m also really excited about her new journal, Today I Affirm: A Journal that Nurtures Self-Care (currently available for pre-order).
+I also really love her new journal, Today I Affirm: A Journal that Nurtures Self-Care .

 Adore Your Cycle eBook by Claire Baker

 This book is about women’s menstrual cycles and I first read it a few years ago … and then promptly got pregnant and forgot about it.
 I picked it up again earlier this year and I was surprised by how valuable I found it.